yogsec/Open-Redirect-Payloads/README.md

 ## ⚠️ Disclaimer
 This repository is intended for educational and ethical purposes only.
 The author is not responsible for any misuse of the information provided.

-## 🤝 Contributing
-Contributions are welcome!
-Feel free to submit a pull request with new payloads or improvements.